-In fact, it’s the great Gandalf the Grey and Aragorn II who meet to catch the creature Gollum and keep the whereabouts of One Ring of Power from Sauron.
-As we know from the Peter Jackson’s film series, Gollum was corrupted by the power of The Ring, which he often referred as his “precious” and “my precious” and after losing it to Bilbo Baggins, Gollum kept on searching the ring for the rest of his life.
+As we know from Peter Jackson’s film series, Gollum was corrupted by the power of The Ring, which he often referred to as his “precious” and “my precious”.
+After losing it to Bilbo Baggins, Gollum kept on searching the ring for the rest of his life.